Juliette-De/hydrogen-stations/README.md

   - their distribution by region;
 - the location and size of the stations
 - a dashboard of the profitability of each station, according to the following competitive scenarios:
-  1: A single network in France
+  - 1: A single network in France
-  2: Two players entering the market simultaneously (Air Liquide in blue and Red Team in red)
+  - 2: Two players entering the market simultaneously (Air Liquide in blue and Red Team in red)
-  3: An actor arriving after an incumbent operator transformed its network of oil stations into H2
+  - 3: Air Liquide arriving after an incumbent operator transformed its network of oil stations into H2.

 ## Background